Injured while working at an Amazon fulfillment center? Here’s what you need to know about obtaining your full benefits.

 Since Amazon employs far more than 3 individuals, state law requires them to carry workers’ compensation insurance to pay medical bills and benefits in the event of an associate’s injury or death.

+How is lost income calculated?
 Lost income is calculated using two-thirds of the injured worker’s average weekly or monthly earnings.
 A worker may receive temporary total disability benefits while recovering from injury until a physician clears them to return to regular duty.
 The injured party might be entitled to temporary partial disability benefits if they can return to work after injury but must work fewer hours or at a decreased pay rate while recovering.

 An employee could be entitled to permanent partial disability should the injury cause a long-term disability and prevent the worker from returning to their previous position.
-Permanent total disability compensation is possible if the injury disables the employee from employment at all for the rest of their lives.
+Permanent total disability compensation is possible if the injury disables the employee from employment for the rest of their lives.

-What to do if you are hurt during your shift
+What to do if you are hurt during your shift at Amazon

-Always report the injury to your supervisor and/or human resources as soon as possible or within a reasonable period of time.
 If you require immediate transport to the emergency room, then you will not be penalized for not reporting the injury right away, but otherwise failing to report the accident can work against you.

 Amazon’s workers’ compensation insurance should then pay the resulting medical bills; however, the law provides them the right to approve or authorize treatment.
 This means the insurance can deny treatment and refuse payment.
 Reasons for nonpayment can include assertions that the injury is not work-related, non-compensable, unreasonable or unnecessary.

-Should you receive notice from your treating medical provider or employer’s insurance company that treatment for your work injury is denied, you should immediately contact a workers’ compensation attorney.
-At Wilder Pantazis Law Group, we will fight for your rights to all benefits so you can focus on healing.
+Should you receive notice from your treating medical provider or employer’s insurance company that treatment for your work injury is denied, you should immediately contact our work injury attorney.